 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.

-The simple fix is to clean the pump basket and the filter.
-However, you may need to start looking for the leak if the problem persists.
+A second simple fix is to clean the pump basket and the filter.
+However, you may need to start looking for a leak if the problem persists:

-Having other issues or have questions?
+Are you having other issues or have further questions?
 Drop me a line.